vakila/automerge.github.io/docs/cookbook/persistence.md

 > const doc3 = Automerge.load(str, actorId)
 > ```
 >
-> The `actorId` is a byre-aligned hexidecimal string that uniquely identifies the current node.
-While there are many models for persistence and synchronization, every (actor/thread/process) which can generate unique changes to your document should be considered its own actor; In the most straightforward and default case, you omit `actorId`, a
+> The `actorId` is a byte-aligned hexidecimal string that uniquely identifies the current node.
+While there are many models for persistence and synchronization, every actor/thread/process which can generate unique changes to your document should be considered its own actor; In the most straightforward and default case, you omit `actorId`, a
 > random UUID is generated.
 If you pass in your own `actorId`, you must ensure that there can never
 > be two different processes with the same actor ID.
 Even if you have two different processes
 > running on the same machine, they must have distinct actor IDs.